oVirt/ovirt-engine/backend/manager/modules/restapi/README.md

 The `storage_manager` element was replaced by the `spm` element some time ago.
 The old one was kept for backwards compatibility, but it has been completely removed now.

+### Removed the data center `storage_type` element

+Data centers used to be associated to a specific storage type (NFS, Fiber Channel, iSCSI, etc) but they have been changed some time so that there are only two types: with local storage and with shared storage.
+A new `local` element was introduced to indicate this, and the old `storage_type` was element was preserved for backwards compatibility.
+This old element has now been completely removed.